deozza/php-oop-exercices/README.md

 ### Exercice 8

 > Create a new class named `Square`.
 This class would have a property named `length`, typed as a float.
 It would also have a setter and a getter.
-It would also have a method to calculate and return the area.
+It would also have a method `getArea` to calculate and return the area.

 ### Exercice 9

+> Write a PHP CLI script.
+It would take as input the dimesion of a square.
+It would then echo the area of the square.

+### Exercice 10

 > Create a new class named `Rectangle`.
 This class would have a property named `length` and `width`, typed as a float.
 It would also have a setter and a getter.
-It would also have a method to calculate and return the area.
+It would also have a method `getArea` to calculate and return the area.

+### Exercice 11

+> Adapt the CLI script to let the user chose between a square and a circle

+### Exercice 12

+> Use polymorphism to simplify the CLI script.
+You will write an abstract class named `Shape` with an abstract methods called `getArea`, `getDimensionsNames` and `setDimensions`.
+> Create a new class named `Circle` and add it as a choice of the CLI script